erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 I did thorough `research into Python static site generators <https://lofipython.com/a-brief-summary-of-promising-python-static-site-generators>`__ before choosing Pelican.
 The benefits of Pelican include a wordpress import CLI that makes it easy to quickly compile an an alternative MVP to move your blog from Wordpress.
-Pelican is an obivous choice for static site generation in the Python ecosystem.
+Pelican is an obvious choice for static site generation in the Python ecosystem.
 After 17 months of using it, I can safely say I'm happy with the decision!

 **Supplementary Reading**